Ilene0413/events/README.md

 Events are retrieved from the London Theatre Direct API.
 The events page will load dynamically and display the events along with the user's purchased and saved events The user can scroll the list of events and click on any of them to get a full description of the event The user has the option of saving an event as a favorite or purchasing tickets to the event.
-The user would enter the event number along with the number of tickets to purchase and the date they want to attend The app will validate all input data
+The user clicks on the event and the event number is savedd.
+The user enters the date of the performance and if tickets are being purcahsed, they would enter the number of tickets to purchase.
+The app will validate all input data
 The database is only updated if a user saves or purchases events